pjenvey/path-pep/pep-0NNN.rst

 ``os.fspath()`` will only be for a transitionary period while more libraries gain acceptance of path objects, and so being more flexible in what ``os.fspath()`` works with will help with the transition.
-The opponents to this -- which support the currently proposed sematnics -- worry that being so flexible with accepting bytes will lead to people not properly considering the ramifications of working with bytes, especially if bytes are transparently appearing in their code due to
+The opponents to this -- which support the currently proposed semantics -- worry that being so flexible with accepting bytes will lead to people not properly considering the ramifications of working with bytes, especially if bytes are transparently appearing in their code due to